-Increased apoptosis (programmed cell death) and defective clearance of apoptotic material are characteristic of the mouse-model of lupus and human SLE.
+Increased apoptosis (programmed cell death) and defective clearance of apoptotic material are characteristic of human SLE.
 Autoantigens typical of lupus cluster in surface blebs of apoptotic cells, increasing their immune-exposure.
 Saturation of physiological processes to safely remove apoptotic debris amplifies autoantigen exposure.

 Neutrophils are the most abundant leukocytes in human blood and one of the first immune subsets to respond to a microbial insult.
 However dysregulation in both their function and cell death has been reported in SLE.
 The increased formation and decreased dismantling of Neutrophil Extracellular Traps (NETs) is also thought to be a source of autoantigen exposure.
 A granulocyte gene signature which may relate to the presence of an inflammatory subset of neutrophils called low density granulocytes has also been shown in JSLE patients.